yiyuanwang1988/PathLAD-Plus/README.md

 ulimit -s 40960 (or ulimit -s 102400)

 After using this commands, if you still have segment faults, we also provide a code with modified data structures (PathLAD-Plus-modified) for machines with less memory.

+We have further improved PathLAD+.
+The latest version of PathLAD+ is in PathLAD+X.zip, which provides better performance on small graphs while easily solving large graphs with millions of vertices.

+Compilation environment: Ubuntu, gcc compiler, std=c99